AshkanM96/EECS-3421-Database-Application/README.md

 York River Bookseller's Database Search and Purchase Application Program

-This is just a repository of a search and purchase *Java* application that operates on the *York River Bookseller's Database* (YRB for short).
+This is just a repository of a search and purchase application written in *Java* that operates on the *York River Bookseller's Database* (YRB for short).

 The application can be executed on York University's computers or any computer that has a DB2 license.